KIT 2025 Strategy

 Making Full Use of KIT Synergies

-Fully unfolding the synergies of the KIT is another important objective of the overarching KIT 2025 strategy.
+Fully unfolding the synergies of the KIT is another important objective of the KIT 2025 Strategy.
 Thus, a public law in 2009 made possible the courageous step of merging a state university and a national research center, but the KIT to this day has worked on separate funds from state and federal sources, and there are different regulations in place also in other areas.
 It is imperative that these administrative obstacles be removed together with the federation and the state.
 One opportunity is coming up now for the first time with the relaxation of the ban on cooperation in the German Basic Law (Article 91 b), which will now make it possible for the federal government to fund permanently individual universities and institutes.

 - KIT: The Research University in the Helmholtz Association (Press Release 006/2016)